nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ![EditActivityDiagram](images/logic/commands/editcommand/EditActivityDiagram.png)

 Note:
-- Mass operations can be carried out by inputting multiple indexes after the command `edit`, each separated by a whitespace.
+- Mass operations for residents can be carried out by inputting multiple indexes after the command `edit`, each separated by a whitespace.
 - `Residents` field in `Event` is not editable by `edit` command

 #### Design considerations: